 Download the free Podcast Cheat Sheet

 Sign up for my free Podcast Cheat Sheet!
-This checklist will help you stay on track as you go through the steps I've outlined above so you can learn how to start a podcast, the smart way.
-All the steps (and more) to help you launch and grow your podcast.
+This checklist will help you stay on track as you go through the steps I've outlined above so you can learn how to start a podcast the smart way.
+It has all the steps (and more) to help you launch and grow your podcast.

 How to Start a Podcast FAQ